“Of all things, love is the most potent.”

 Rarely, we explored using tempera paint, watercolors, oil pastels, clay, etc. Also, we never went outside for Art or were allowed to move freely around the room.
 Contributing factors may well have been ease of use, cleanup, and cost for a classroom full of students.
 The repetition and lack of variety just didn’t hold my interest.

-Penguin Art for Kids
+Penguin Art for Preschoolers

 Keeping that in mind, we are motivated to encourage at least an appreciation of Art in our children, if not a full-on love affair.